kiteretro/Circuit-Sword-Lite/README.md

 1. Download the appropriate image for your board, and then unzip and write the .img to an SD card (e.g. using win32diskimager)
 2. That's it, power on and you are ready to go!
 No further steps required!

 This image is provided to make it easier to debug and get the thing booted properly.
 The images were built using the scripts in the `build` directory.
 You can create your own images with the steps found inside.
-The source image came from https://retropie.org.uk/

-## Installing on top of a fresh retropie installation
+## Installing on top of a fresh distribution image

-1. Download retropie from the official retropie site
+1. Download a base image
 2. Unzip and write the .img to an SD card (e.g. using win32diskimager)
 3. Boot with HDMI out or so
 4. Enable WIFI and SSH